Design Principles Guide by Andi Gugu

 Discovery & research

 Understand the problem deeply before touching any tools.
 Who is the user?
-What do they need?
-What does success look like?
-Research competitors, conduct interviews, gather data.
+What do they actually need, distinct from what they say they want?
+What does success look like for users and for the business?
+Research competitors, conduct user interviews, analyze existing data and analytics.
 The quality of this phase determines the quality of everything that follows.
+Skipping discovery is how projects get rebuilt from scratch six months after launch.

 2